Mission trip before pandemic

 When Kathy Gann, of Belle Plaine, and six other adults took a plane on March 11 and embarked on a trip to a remote part of the world, they had no idea the world would be changed when they returned.

-Gann and the others set out on a United Methodist mission trip to Zimbabwe, Africa.
+Gann and the others set out on a United Methodist mission trip to Zimbabwe.
 After a brief stay at the country’s capital city, Harare, went to the village of Arnoldine where there was no running water, little electricity and no towers to get cell phone coverage.

-It was only after a week when they returned to Harare, had wifi and retrieved messages from people back home, asking if they were okay.
+It was only after a week when they returned to Harare, had WiFi and retrieved messages from people back home, asking if they were OK.

 “That’s when we heard about the virus,” Gann said.